-Sitting up straight on the floor, place the soles of the feet together letting the knees bend outwards.
-The heels should be pulled gently inwards, and the knees dropped further towards the floor.
-Hold the stretch for 10 to 30 seconds.
+Sitting up straight on the floor, individuals should place the soles of their feet together, letting their knees bend outwards.
+Their heels should be pulled gently inwards, and their knees should drop farther towards the floor.
+Hold the stretch for 10–30 seconds.

-To do this pose a person should lie on their back with their knees bent and feet on the floor.
-They then take a deep breath before raising the hips off the floor while squeezing the glutes.
+To do this pose, a person should lie on their back with their knees bent and feet on the floor.
+They should take a deep breath before raising their hips off the floor while squeezing their glutes.
 Hold for a moment, gently lower, and repeat.

 A person should begin by standing straight with their feet together.
-They then take a step forward with the right foot, bending the knee and transferring the weight onto that leg before lowering their hips to the floor and holding the position.
+They will take a step forward with their right foot, bending their knee and transferring their weight onto that leg before lowering their hips to the floor and holding the position.
 This should then be repeated on the other side.

-Starting by lying flat on their back with their legs straight, a person then slowly pulls the knee of their right leg towards their chest, as close as possible, without straining.
-After slowly lowering the leg, the same is repeated on the opposite side.
+Individuals should start by lying flat on their back with their legs straight.
+They will slowly pull the knee of their right leg towards their chest, as close as possible without straining.
+After slowly lowering the leg, repeat the same on the opposite side.

-For minor hip flexor injuries, people do not usually visit their doctor but prefer to treat themselves from home.
+For minor hip flexor injuries, some people may not visit their doctor and instead will treat themselves from home.

 Some common ways to help treat hip flexor strain are:

-- Resting the muscles to help them to heal while avoiding activities that could cause further strain.
+- resting the muscles to help them heal while avoiding activities that could cause further strain

-- Wearing a compression wrap around the area.
-These are available to buy in pharmacies or online.
+- wearing a compression wrap around the area, which is available to buy in pharmacies or online

-- Applying an ice pack to the affected area.
-These are available to buy in pharmacies or online.
+- applying an ice pack to the affected area, which is available to buy in pharmacies or online

-- Applying a heat pack to the affected area.
-These are available to buy in pharmacies or online.
+- applying a heat pack to the affected area, which is available to buy in pharmacies or online

-- Over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), naproxen sodium (Aleve).
+- over-the-counter pain relievers, such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), or naproxen sodium (Aleve)

-When taking these medicines, it is important to follow the instructions and not to use them for more than 10 days.
+When taking these medications, it is important to follow the instructions and not use them for more than 10 days.

-If the pain persists after 10 days, a person may wish to make an appointment with their doctor to discuss alternative treatments.
+If the pain persists despite these remedies, a person should make an appointment with their doctor to discuss alternative treatments.

-When the damage is unusually extensive, a doctor may recommend that an individual sees a physical therapist or undergoes surgery to repair the muscle.
+When the damage is extensive, a doctor may recommend an individual to contact a physical therapist or undergo surgery to repair the muscle.
 However, instances of damage this severe are rare.

-If hip flexor strain causes a limp or the symptoms do not get better after resting and treating at home for a week, it may be advisable to see a doctor.
+If hip flexor strain causes a limp or the symptoms do not get better after resting and treating at home for a week, it may be advisable to contact a doctor.

 People who are particularly vulnerable to hip flexor strain, such as athletes or those who regularly participate in vigorous activities that could damage or overstretch the hip flexors, can take precautions to avoid injury.

-Ensuring muscles are properly warmed up before taking part in physical activity, and doing exercises to strengthen the muscles, can help to keep the area flexible and strong, and reduce the chances of damage occurring.
+Ensuring muscles are properly warmed up before taking part in physical activity and doing exercises to strengthen the muscles can help to keep the area flexible and strong as well as reduce the chances of damage occurring.

-Hip flexor strain can be painful and uncomfortable but is rarely a cause for concern.
-How long the strain takes to heal will depend on the severity of the injury but is usually a few weeks for mild strains and up to 6 weeks for more serious damage.
+Hip flexor strain can be painful and uncomfortable, but it is rarely a cause for concern.
+How long the strain takes to heal will depend on the severity of the injury, but it is usually a few weeks for mild strains and up to 6 weeks for more serious damage.